pwinston/webmon/README.md

 So there is a shared memory connection between napari (Python) and this little webmon process (Python).
 And there is an always-on Websocket connection between webmon (Python) and the web app (Javascript).
 Messages can flow through both hops at 30-60Hz.
 Obviously there is some limit to the message size before things bog down.
 Limit is TBD.

 Beyond messages, the Big Kahuna is using shared memory buffers to back `numpy` arrays and `recarrays`.
 Then we could share large chunks of binary data.
 Throughput limits are not known yet.
 Particularly the Websocket part might the weakest link.
+This has not be setup yet at all.

 # Python Requirements